alsoc/fmdt/README.md

     `t - 1`
   - `{tx}` and `{ty}`: the estimated translation vector from frame `t` to frame `t - 1`
-  - `{mean_er}`: the mean error of the associated ROIs
+  - `{mean_er}`: the mean error of the associated RoIs
-  - `{std_dev}`: the standard deviation of the associated ROI errors
+  - `{std_dev}`: the standard deviation of the associated RoI errors

-The first estimation considers all the associated ROIs while the second estimation excludes the associated ROIs in movement.
-To be considered in movement, an ROI has to verify the following condition: abs(`{e}` - `{mean_er1}`) > `{std_dev1}`, with `{e}` the error of the current ROI.
+The first estimation considers all the associated RoIs while the second estimation excludes the associated RoIs in movement.
+To be considered in movement, an RoI has to verify the following condition: abs(`{e}` - `{mean_er1}`) > `{std_dev1}`, with `{e}` the error of the current RoI.

 ##### Table 5: List of Tracks